zaitcev/swift-lfs/doc/source/lfs_plugin.rst

 * anything else that gropes through the DBs besides audit_location_generator and db_replicator.Replicator.run_once, walk_datadir, dispatch()?
 * Is broker.get() used in real code at all?
 Or tests only?
+* What metods other than get_info trigger quarantine, and is it used anywhere?